fdb/slarg-website/events/2022-10-12-upcycling-workshop-ecopoetry-in-practice.md

 Free of charge.
 Bring one item of clothing you want to upcycle.

-Image: *Buren* by Pierre-Antoine Vettorello
+Image: *courtesy of Jordy Arthur Vaesen*